Rahul10182/Create-Art-X/README.md

-# 🖼️ Campus Art X
+# 🖼️ Create-Art-X

-Campus Art X is a collaborative, real-time **Canva-style web app** built for students, clubs, and creatives to easily design and share campus posters, banners, and more.
+Create Art X is a collaborative, real-time **Canva-style web app** built for students, clubs, and creatives to easily design and share campus posters, banners, and more.
 It combines the power of live editing, smart templates, and social features — all in one seamless platform.

 ---